sr-lab/iris-jellyfish/README.md

 The `atomic/` directory contains an alternative definition of logical atomicity in Iris.

 - `update.v`: Definition of and facts about atomic updates.
-We extend the previous definition by defining atomic post-conditions.
+We extend the previous definition by defining atomic postconditions.
 - `weakestpre.v`: Definition of and facts about atomic triples based on the new definition of atomic updates.
-These triples also support private post-conditions.
+These triples also support private postconditions.
 - `proofmode.v`: Ensures that the `awp_apply` tactic refers to the new definition for atomic triples.
 - `lock.v`: Alternative logically atomic specification for locks without the use of an invariant.